© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 380m south east of Chanctonbury Ring hillfort is a scheduled monument protected by Historic England under reference 1015119.
 View the official record →

-Bowl barrow 380m south east of Chanctonbury Ring hillfort is a Bronze Age funerary monument located in West Sussex, England.
+Bowl barrow 380m south east of Chanctonbury Ring hillfort is a Bronze Age burial monument located on the South Downs near Washington in West Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015119.

 Bowl barrow 380m south east of Chanctonbury Ring hillfort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015119.